-hello friends! i’m back again with a dupe formula, taking inspiration from a $225 / 0.67 fl ounce night serum. yes, you read that correctly.
+hello friends! i’m back again with another DIY face oil formula, taking inspiration from a $225 / 0.67 fl ounce night serum. picking apart ingredient lists is a fun hobby for me, however weird that sounds.

-it has really great ingredients, but is easy to DIY because – 1. it’s completely anhydrous; and 2. is a simple blend with no time invested on extracting from whole plant materials.
+it has really great ingredients, but can be DIY’ed because – 1. it’s completely anhydrous; and 2. doesn’t need to extract from whole plant materials.

 here are the original ingredients: